sfgazetteer.com

 Colette Crutcher's Peringer/Rodriguez entry graces 183 Ellsworth Street, near Eugenia.

 The Junipero Serra Child Learning Annex on Appleton Street west of Holly Hill boasts an impressive constellation of mosaic pieces on several buildings and along the wall facing the sidewalk.
-At least one of them was supervised by Kid Serve.
+At least one of them, "Bernal's Farm", was supervised by Kid Serve.

 East of "Wise and Furry" (page 35 of the Guide), on the opposite side of Highland Street, a mosaic mural is in progress on a low concrete wall.